arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_multiple_documents.md

 the corresponding document in the database, the precondition is violated.

-If the document exists and can be updated, then an *HTTP 201* or an *HTTP 202* is returned (depending on *waitForSync*, see below).

 Cluster only: The patch document _may_ contain
-values for the collections pre-defined shard keys.
+values for the collection's pre-defined shard keys.
 Values for the shard keys are treated as hints to improve performance.
 Should the shard keys values be incorrect ArangoDB may answer with a *not found* error